 Standards Based Grading

-Standards Based Grading is being piloted at three sites, in various classes in the 2022-2023 school year.
+Standards Based Grading is currently at three sites, in various English classes.
 The school will communicate information about this to parents, guardians and/ or family members.
+The categories in these Standards Based Grading English classrooms are as follows: